sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

 There are a ton of technologies and tools involved.

+these teams want to build microservices and deploy them without having to worry too much about all the different CFRs.

 AWS, Kubernetes, monitoring, logging, and whatnot.

 ---